-- Fence height restrictions: Fence height is a frequent point of regulation, with rules often varying between the height restrictions for the front yard and the back.
+Fence height is a frequent point of regulation, with rules often varying between the height restrictions for the front yard and the back.
 HOA restrictions on fence height are often rooted in aesthetics and visibility issues, but there are some exceptions.
 For example, fences can obstruct a driver’s view at an intersection, making it impossible to see if there’s another vehicle, a pedestrian, or an unleashed dog about to pop out from around the corner.
-(And similarly, a pedestrian or cyclist may not see a vehicle due to a solid fence).
+And similarly, a pedestrian or cyclist may not see a vehicle due to a solid fence.
 So some regulations are intended to promote greater neighborhood safety.
-When this is the case, you may see restrictions on solid structures (like a solid wooden or aluminum fence), whereas a tall metal picket fence may be deemed permissible.
+When this is the case, you may see restrictions on solid structures, like a solid wooden or aluminum fence, whereas a tall metal picket fence may be deemed permissible.

-- Style and uniformity: While many HOA requirements are rooted in the practical, it’s not uncommon to encounter rules and regulations that are created based on appearances.
-Some communities require properties to fall in line with a certain aesthetic style (e.g. modern and minimalist or ornate and elegant Victorian style.)
+While many HOA requirements are rooted in the practical, it’s not uncommon to encounter rules and regulations that are created based on appearances.
+Some communities require properties to fall in line with a certain aesthetic style.
+For example, modern and minimalist or ornate and elegant Victorian style.
 Others offer very specific directives, such as “only wrought iron fencing or substitute materials that have the appearance of wrought iron.”
 Each community is unique, so it’s essential that you understand your neighborhood’s guidelines so you can avoid a situation where you’re forced to alter or replace a brand-new fence.